ACT Summer Institute IV

 ACT SI4 Presentation Materials/Resources

+Available powerpoint presentations from the ACT Summer Institute IV are attached below.
 Note: You will not be able to view these or any other attachments on this website without a current, paid ACBS membership.

-ACT Early: ACT in early intervention for psychosis (Morris & Oliver) - with audio
+ACT Early: ACT in early intervention for psychosis (Morris & Oliver)

 Authors: Eric Morris, Joseph Oliver, Louise Johns, Majella Byrne & Ellen Craig

-Affiliation: Lambeth Early Onset Services & OASIS Service
+Affiliation: Lambeth Early Onset Services & OASIS Service South London & Maudsley NHS Foundation Trust / Institute of Psychiatry, King’s College London, UK

-The stance of acceptance and committed action may allow for flexibility in response to persisting psychotic experiences, as has been suggested in ACT studies with the seriously mentally ill (Bach & Hayes, 2002; Gaudiano & Herbert, 2006).
+Abstract The stance of acceptance and committed action may allow for flexibility in response to persisting psychotic experiences, as has been suggested in ACT studies with the seriously mentally ill (Bach & Hayes, 2002; Gaudiano & Herbert, 2006).
 There is also the exciting potential for researching the impact of ACT in the early phase of psychosis - helping first episode clients to recover from psychosis through the development of a more mindful approach toward unusual experiences and critical appraisals, and committing to values-based actions.

-The .pdf of this presentation is here, and an audio recording of the workshop is available from here
+The .pdf of this presentation is here

 ACT With Couples - 2008: Russ Harris